 This ancient explanation of the atonement causes problems for some people because they think it downplays the crucifixion.
 In fact, it can be asked whether the crucifixion is necessary at all if Jesus is merely an example of a good moral life whose teachings are our guide.

-But Jesus is not merely an example.
+In answer to that, Jesus is not merely an example.
 He’s not merely anything.
-God is not coercive.
+He does what he does because God is not coercive.
 God does not demand.
 Instead, God invites and beckons.
 The cross is the ultimate invitation to each human being to live the life that God gives us.
 Jesus the Exemplar does not say we are saved by Jesus’ teachings, but by his example.
-It is not only what Jesus says that is salvific, in this image of the atonement, it is the entire pattern of his life, death, and resurrection.
+It is not only what Jesus says that saves us, in this image of the atonement, it is the entire pattern of his life, death, and resurrection.
 Jesus’ example does not give us a list of instructions, it provides us a trajectory, a paradigm, a narrative to live into.
-The Lord’s example becomes the context which reframes our entire existence: incarnation, mission, crucifixion, resurrection – these become the sea we swim in, the grammar that structures our every waking moment.
+The Lord’s example reframes our entire existence: incarnation, mission, crucifixion, resurrection – these become the sea we swim in, the grammar that structures our every waking moment.

 Some ideas for how to use this theory.